SummaryRead the full fact sheet

 There are different reasons why your child may cough or wheeze.
 Possible causes include:

-- asthma – coughing tends to be worse at night or after exercise.
+- – coughing tends to be worse at night or after exercise.
 The child may also wheeze

-- pneumonia – this causes a sudden onset of cough, high fever and fast breathing: it can be prevented by immunisation.
+- – this causes a sudden onset of cough, high fever and fast breathing: it can be prevented by immunisation.